 Medical malpractice involves a healthcare provider being negligent or allowing an accident that goes against the standard practices of a particular procedure or operation.
-To have a successful medical malpractice suit, the patient needs to be able to prove that the health care provider’s actions caused injury.
-Most medical malpractice cases are settled outside of court between the doctor or nurse’s insurance representative and the victim’s lawyer.
+To have a successful medical malpractice suit, the patient needs to be able to prove that the healthcare provider’s actions caused injury.
+The doctor or nurse’s insurance representative and the victim’s lawyer settle most medical malpractice cases outside of court.
 Most states have a set cap on the amount of damages a victim can receive when filing in their state.

 Most of the laws that set caps in medical malpractice cases are focused on non-economic damages such as “pain and suffering.”
 A couple of states have passed legislation that caps all forms of damages in medical malpractice suits.
 Maryland has a cap on noneconomic damages at $770,000 and does not have a cap on any other types of damages involving medical malpractice.
 On the other hand, Connecticut and Rhode Island do not have caps on economic or noneconomic damages for a medical malpractice case.

-Some of these caps will increase or decrease depend on the economic climate.
-Other states will change their cap each year to account for inflation and change in the value of the dollar.
+Some of these caps will increase or decrease depending on the economic climate.
+Other states will change their cap each year to account for inflation and changes in the value of the dollar.

-General damages include the actual injury that was caused by some form of medical malpractice.
+Some form of medical malpractice caused the actual injury included in general damages.
 A patient cannot receive general damages for a condition that was present before the negligence occurred.
-Special damages cover the more quantifiable costs created by the medical malpractice, these include hospital bills and lost wages from missing work.
+Special damages cover quantifiable costs like hospital bills and lost wages due to medical malpractice.